BeatLeader/beatleader-server/README.md

 Disclaimer!
 It will be much easier to use a library for that, for example with AspNet.Security.OpenId.
 There is a C# example [here](/Auth/Beatleader/BeatLeaderAuthenticationDefaults.cs)

 Now you need to construct a URL for the oauth2.
-If we use the variables above, the URL should look something like this: `https://api.beatleader.xyz/oauth2/authorize?client_id=exampleID&response_type=code&redirect_uri=http://localhost:3000/beatleader-login&scope=profile`.
+If we use the variables above, the URL should look something like this: `https://api.beatleader.xyz/oauth2/authorize?client_id=exampleID&response_type=code&scope=profile&redirect_uri=http://localhost:3000/beatleader-login`.

+**Note:** If you want the server issue also refresh token, you need to add ``offline_access`` to ``scope`` parameter of ``oauth2/authorize`` request.
+Scopes in OAuth2 Specification are separated by a space, so the parameter should be ``profile%20offline_access`` (%20 is a space encoded in the url).

 When the person authorizes access to their account information, BeatLeader will redirect the user to your callback URL with a `code` and `iss` query parameter.